This event wouldn’t be possible without our slate of talented presenters. Thank you for helping to make #AASHE2023 the MUST ATTEND event of the year!

 • Registration as a presenter will serve as the confirmation that you will present your accepted sessions as listed in your acceptance notification email

-• Review your bio and upload your headshot preferably by October 20 for inclusion in the conference mobile app.
+• Update your bio and headshot for inclusion in the conference mobile app.

-• Upload session slides, handouts or other resource materials preferably by October 20 for inclusion in the conference mobile app.
+• Upload session slides, handouts or other resource materials for inclusion in the conference mobile app.

-• Make any edits to your session title and description by submitting this form by October 6.
+• Make changes to presenters or cancel your session by submitting this form prior to Sept.
+15.

 Tips for a Successful Session